White Holland Bell Peppers

 Inventory, 10 lbs : 0

-White Holland bell peppers are available late April through October.
+White Holland bell peppers are available in the spring through summer.

 White Holland bell peppers, botanically classified as Capsicum annuum, are a rare variety that are members of the Solanaceae family.
 Grown as an annual, White Holland bell peppers mature in approximately eighty-five days and there are many different varieties of white bell peppers.
 While this variety is difficult to find in the commercial marketplace, White Holland bell peppers are favored by home gardeners and local farms for their ease of growth, high yields, unusual coloring, and sweet flavor.